scorpeeon/stackoverflow-users/README.md

 This is a demo Android app for displaying Stackoverflow users.
 It was written in Kotlin and uses the MVP architecture.

-It's a work in progress, notable TODOs:
+It's a basic demo project, notable TODOs:
 - UI improvements
-- Unit Tests
+- more Unit Tests
 - MVVM architecture

 3rd party libraries used: